Megacity: Formation of megacities

+Growth

+Among the 27 megacities with populations over 10 million globally in 2007, 15 were situated in Asia.
+The top eight provincial capital cities in China with urban areas exceeding 400 km^{2}—Beijing, Shanghai, Tianjin, Guangzhou, Chongqing, Hangzhou, Wuhan, and Xi'an—accounted for 54.8% of the total urban area of all provincial capital cities in the country in 2015.
+Other sources list Nagoya the Rhine-Ruhr metropolitan region as megacities.

+In 2010, UN forecasted that urban population of 3.2 billion would rise to nearly 5 billion by 2030, when three out of five, or 60%, of people would live in cities.
+This increase will be most dramatic on the least-urbanized continents, Asia and Africa.
+By 2025, Asia's growth alone modeled having at least 30 megacities.

+Surveys and projections indicate that all urban growth over the next 25 years will be in developing countries.
+One billion people, almost one-seventh of the world's population, now live in shanty towns.
+In many poor countries, overcrowded slums exhibit high rates of disease due to unsanitary conditions, malnutrition, and lack of basic health care.
+By 2030, over 2 billion people in the world will be living in slums.
+Over 90% of the urban population of Ethiopia, Malawi and Uganda, three of the world's most rural countries, already live in slums.

+Since 2025, Jakarta has surpassed Tokyo to be the largest megacity in the world.

 Challenges

 Slums

 Mumbai's Dharavi slum is home to 1 million residents.

 According to the United Nations, the proportion of urban dwellers living in slums or informal settlements decreased from 47 percent to 37 percent in the developing world between 1990 and 2005.
 However, due to rising population, the absolute number of slum dwellers is rising and passed 1 billion in 2018.
 The increase in informal settlement population has been caused by massive migration, both internal and transnational, into cities, which has caused growth rates of urban populations and spatial concentrations not seen before in history.
 The majority of these are located in informal settlements which often lack sufficient quality housing, sanitation, drainage, water access, and officially recognized addresses.
 These issues raise problems in the political, social, and economic arenas.
 People who live in slums or informal settlements often have minimal or no access to education, healthcare, or the urban economy.